forma-cloud/FormaCloud/README.md

 ## Slack Integration

-1. Create two Slack channels: `formacloud-cost-report` and `formacloud-saving-actions`.
+1. Create two Slack channels for FormaCloud ClariSpend and Optima, such as `formacloud-clarispend` and `formacloud-optima`.
+The channel names don't really matter.
+You can choose your own names.

 2. Add FormaCloud team members to the Slack channels using Slack Connect, so they can assist with any requests.
 Members to add: